-VIII.5.1 - CRACC, Radiographic Cassette
+VIII.5.1 - CRACC and CRACCOPOLE, Radiographic Cassette

 CRACC complements the PETAL diagnostics developed in the framework of the PETAL+ project.
-It is dedicated to proton or X-ray radiographies but can also be used as a discrete proton or X-ray spectrometer (Bremsstrahlung cannon).
-Unlike the imaging module of SEPAGE, CRACC can also be used with the polar SID (S17).
+It is dedicated to proton or X-ray radiographies but can also be used as a discrete proton or X-ray spectrometer (Bremsstrahlung cannon), or for activation measurements.
+Unlike the imaging module of SEPAGE, CRACC can be positioned in any equatorial SID.

-CRACC is made of an aluminum holder which integrates a translation module carrying the detector cassette close to the TCC (100 mm from the target with the equatorial SID and 300 mm with the polar SID).
+CRACC is made of an aluminum holder which integrates a translation module carrying the detector cassette close to the TCC (100 mm from the target at the closest, distance is adjustable from 100 mm to 700 mm).

-Three different types of cassette are available:
+Four different types of cassettes are currently available:

 • CRACC-RCF is a cassette dedicated to proton radiography or spectrometry in the 3 - 200 MeV energy range.
 It is composed of a stack of 94 mm diameter radiochromic films (RCF) and filters.
-A standard configuration with a ~ 1 MeV resolution (energy range 3-60 MeV) is available.
-A user-defined stack can be studied upon request.
+A standard configuration with a ~ 1 MeV

-- CRACC-RX is a X-ray radiography cassette composed of one or more Image Plates (IP).
-The IP are 94 mm diameter. - CRACC-X is a Bremsstrahlung cannon composed of a stack of 20 mm diameter IP and filters allowing for high energy X-ray spectrometry in the 1 - 200 keV temperature range.
-The stack is inserted in a lead and plastic housing improving signal to noise ratio.
+- resolution (energy range 3-60 MeV) is available.
+A user-defined stack can be studied upon request. - CRACC-RX is a X-ray radiography cassette composed of one or more Image Plates (IP).
+The IP have a diameter of 94 mm. - CRACC-X is a Bremsstrahlung cannon composed of a stack of 20 mm diameter IP and filters allowing for high energy X-ray spectrometry in the 1 - 200 keV temperature range.
+The stack is inserted in a lead and plastic housing improving signal to noise ratio. - CRACC-ACT is a cassette that can contain both radiographic films and activation samples.